ray-project/ray/doc/source/cluster/kubernetes/user-guides/config.md

 must be supplied as **strings**.

 ### num-gpus
-This optional field specifies the number of GPUs available to the Ray container.
+This field specifies the number of GPUs available to the Ray container.
-In KubeRay versions since 0.3.0, the number of GPUs can be auto-detected from Ray container resource limits.
+In future KubeRay versions, the number of GPUs will be auto-detected from Ray container resource limits.
-For certain advanced use-cases, you may wish to use `num-gpus` to set an {ref}`override <kuberay-gpu-override>`.
 Note that the values of all Ray start parameters, including `num-gpus`, must be supplied as **strings**.